 The Disassembly view provides four columns for breakpoints and PC indicator, address, opcode, and disassembly string.

-If your target model has TrustZone® support, disassembly breakpoint from all worlds are shown in the first column.
-The filled red circles indicate a breakpoint in the world currently shown in the disassembly view, and unfilled red circles indicate breakpoints in other worlds.
+If your target model has TrustZone® support, disassembly breakpoints from all worlds appear in the first column.
+The filled red circles indicate a breakpoint in the world in the disassembly view, and unfilled red circles indicate breakpoints in other worlds.

 The green arrow indicates the actual position of the PC.

-Move the cursor over a disassembly line to display the whole disassembly in a help bubble.
-This is particularly useful if the complete disassembly string does not fit horizontally into the view.
+To display the whole disassembly in a help bubble, move the cursor over a disassembly line.
+This function is useful if the complete disassembly string does not fit horizontally into the view.

 The Disassembly view title bar has the following controls:

 Enter a start address to display the code from.